camila314/Broma/docs/User's Guide.md

 # Requirements
 Broma requires:
-- **A C++17 compliant compiler.**: Any recent version of Clang, GCC, or Microsoft Visual C++ should work.
+- **A C++17 compliant compiler.** Any recent version of Clang, GCC, or Microsoft Visual C++ should work.
-- **CMake**: Although this may not be strictly necessary, we expect you to use CMake throughout this tutorial, to align with Broma's own build system.
+- **CMake.** Although this may not be strictly necessary, we expect you to use CMake throughout this tutorial, to align with Broma's own build system.

 # Installation
 The easiest way to add Broma to your project is to use [CPM](https://github.com/cpm-cmake/CPM.cmake).